denedios/ndddsample/readme.md

-NDDDSample is the project which demonstrates a practical implementation of the building block patterns described in the Eric Evans book based on a real but simplified cargo domain (which is also used as example in Eric Evans’ book).
+NDDDSample is the project which demonstrates a practical implementation of the building block patterns described in the Eric Evans book based on a real but simplified cargo domain (which is also used as example in Eric Evansâ€™ book).

 NDDDSample is the port of Domain-Driven Design Sample from Java to C#